lip6/IHP_SG13G2_TO_Nov2024/README.md

 ### Verification/validation data

-Since one of the principal goals of the OpenMPW runs is a creation of a silicon proven designs we epect from the designers to measure and validate the submitted design and then open source measurements results.
+Since one of the principal goals of the OpenMPW runs is a creation of a silicon proven designs we expect from the designers to measure and validate the submitted design and then open source measurements results.
 This directory at the moment of the submission is only a placeholder for future measurments data.
-A report frm the measurements can be part of the documentation.
+A report from the measurements can be part of the documentation.